Task General Tracking#

 Finetuning a terrain policy#

-Terrain finetuning uses the same warm-resume pattern: keep
+Terrain finetuning uses the same warm-resume pattern: warm-resume from

 stairs policy only — use it as the warm-start when finetuning on any